Generating functions for fixed points of the Mullineux map: Introduction

 \section{Introduction}

 Let $S_n$ denote the symmetric group on $n$ letters.
 Recall that a partition $\lambda=(\lambda_1, \lambda_2, \ldots, \lambda_s) \vdash n$ is $e$\emph{-regular} if no part repeats $e$ or more times.
 Let $k$ be an algebraically closed field of characteristic $p$.
 The irreducible $kS_n$ modules are labelled by $p$-regular partitions \cite[Chapter 11]{Jamesbook} and are denoted $\{D^\lambda \mid \lambda \textrm{ is p-regular}\}$.
 Define an involution $P$ on the $p$-regular partitions by $D^\lambda \otimes \sgn \cong D^{P(\lambda)}.$ In \cite{MullineuxBijectionsofpregular}, Mullineux defined a combinatorial map $\lambda \rightarrow m_e(\lambda)$ on the set of $e$-regular partitions.
 He conjectured for $e=p$ a prime that $m_p=P$.
 Almost twenty years later, Kleshchev \cite{KleshchevBranchingIII} described $P$ and Ford and Kleshchev \cite{FordKleshMullineux} proved the conjecture by proving Kleshchev's description matched Mullineux's.
 The bijection $m_e$ is defined combinatorially on $e$-regular partitions for $e$ arbitrary, and can be interpreted similarly using irreducible representations of a certain Hecke algebra \cite[Chapter 6.3]{Mathasbook}.
 For $e=2$ the sign representation is trivial and the Mullineux map is the identity.
 Combinatorial properties of this map have inspired much research, often independent of representation theoretic applications.
+Recently there has been a flurry of research in this area, including multiple new descriptions of the Mullineux map \cite{FayersCrystalsRegularisation, JaconMullineuxandcrystal}, so having complete information about fixed points in each $e$-block for arbitrary $e$ is particularly timely.

 Let $A_n$ be the alternating group and let the characteristic of $k$ be an odd prime $p$.
 One can count irreducible $kA_n$ modules in two ways: group theoretically by counting $p$-regular conjugacy classes of $A_n$, or by restricting modules from $S_n$ using Clifford theory and counting in terms of fixed points of the map $P$.
 In 1991 Andrews and Olsson, using Olsson's work in \cite{OlssonTheNumberofModularCharacters}, counted the fixed points of $m_p$: